pietervdvn/Lang/Bnf/Readme.md

 * > makes a rule initial, this means that the parser will try to parse this rule as first.
 It is more of a human indication that it really gets used...
 * _ makes a rule private; this means that when another bnf-file imports this bnf-file, this private rule will not be seen in its scope
 * $ tokenizes a rule.
 This means that all the contents of the parsetree are concatenated to a single string.
 Note that white space is still parsed between the two rules.
-(We still have TODO this)
 	Usefull for e.g. localIdent:

 	$localIdent	::= "[a..z]" "[a..zA..Z0..9]"*